hn8121/fullstack-linuxproject/README.md

 http://3.225.25.4/
 http://ec2-3-225-25-4.compute-1.amazonaws.com/

+NOTE: I looked into setting up a DNS entry to make the URL more readable for the user; however, I found the docmentation for how to do this a bit confusing so I passed on this.

 NOTE: The website will only work until the nanodegree is completed, then the IP address will be disabled.

+REFERENCES
+Due to the sparse materials provided by the course for this project, the following website provided information and help, allowing me to complete this project.

+* https://github.com/Dominick2018/Ubuntu-Linux-Server-Project - provided valuable steps in the README.md file
+https://github.com/boisalai/udacity-linux-server-configuration/blob/master/README.md - provided valuable setps in the README.md file
+* http://leonwang.me/post/deploy-flask - helped deploy Flask using Python3
+* http://httpd.apache.org/docs/2.4/ - Apache web server docuemtation
+* https://linuxize.com/post/how-to-set-up-apache-virtual-hosts-on-ubuntu-18-04/ - setting up virtual hosts on an Ubuntu server